Welcome to the ASL Program

 - Please join us and take American Sign Language!

-De Anza College offers a two quarter sequence courses to develop beginning communication skills in American Sign Language.
-(SIGN 3 enrollment has declined and is not currently scheduled.)
-The courses are UC/CSU transferable and may be used to meet general education area requirements.
+De Anza College offers SIGN 1 and SIGN 2 to develop beginning communication skills in American Sign Language.
+The courses are UC and CSU transferable and may be used to meet general education area requirements.